d235j/GVFixer/Readme.md

 # Fix GrowlVoice

+# NO LONGER WORKING DUE TO GOOGLE CHANGES

 Want to use GrowlVoice without the hassle of manually running a hack each time?
 Try this simple patch!

 This patch does work on OS X 10.10 Yosemite.